therealbstern/apcupsd/doc/manual/manual.rst

 following things:

 -  An SNMP UPS, for example a Web/SNMP (AP9716) or PowerNet SNMP (AP9605) card installed into the SmartSlot.

--  apcupsd version 3.10.0 or higher
+Apcupsd also has support for some non-APC SNMP UPSes using RFC1628 or MGE MIBs, however the majority of the information in this section is for APC UPSes.

 Planning and Setup for SNMP Wiring